Our Pilot: Frequently Asked Questions

 Will my story be edited to change my meaning?

-What if my story includes other people?
+My story involves other people.
 Do I need their permission?

 🌐About the Platform